readthedocs/readthedocs.org/docs/build-notifications.rst

 After you add a new webhook, Read the Docs will generate a secret key for it and uses it to generate a hash that is included in the ``X-Hub-Signature`` header of the request.
-This ensures that the webhook is coming from your project.

 .. figure:: /_static/images/webhooks-secret.png
    :width: 80%